-Removing the requirement in subsection 2(1) (definition of protected disclosure), paragraph 19.3(1)(d) and paragraph 24(1)(c) (giving the Commissioner discretion to not deal with a disclosure or reprisal complaint because it “was not made in good faith”), would address these serious concerns, focusing PSIC’s attention on the public interest rather than on personal motivation.
+Removing the requirement in subsection 2(1) (definition of protected disclosure), paragraph 19.3(1)(d) and paragraph 24(1)(c) (giving the Commissioner discretion not to deal with a disclosure or reprisal complaint because it “was not made in good faith”), would address these serious concerns, focusing PSIC’s attention on the public interest rather than on personal motivation.

 Proposal: Amend subsection 33(1) of the Act to provide the Commissioner with the power to initiate an investigation based on information obtained in the course of a reprisal investigation.

 Currently, subsection 33(1) of the Act gives the Commissioner the power to self-initiate a separate investigation into wrongdoing based on information obtained in the course of a disclosure investigation.
 However, the Commissioner cannot investigate the wrongdoing if the information is obtained in the course of a reprisal investigation.
 The power of the Commissioner under subsection 33(1) is limited by the definition of the word “investigation” under subsection 2(1) of the Act.
 It would be in the public interest for the Commissioner to have the authority to investigate wrongdoing that comes to his attention in the course of either a disclosure or reprisal investigation.

 5. Clarify confidentiality provisions to include any records created for the purpose of making a disclosure under the Act